How Many Chapters in a Dissertation? Structure, Sections, and What to Include

 Can a dissertation have more than five chapters?

-Yes, some dissertations include more than five chapters depending on the field, the scope of the research, or the preferred format of your institution.
-For example, a dissertation written in book format may include additional context or narrative chapters.
-Some programs also require a separate chapter for theoretical framework or background.
+Yes, some dissertations include more than five chapters depending on the field, the scope of the research, or the preferred format of the institution.
+A dissertation written in book format may include additional context or narrative chapters.
+Some programs require a separate chapter for theoretical framework or background.
+Publication-based dissertations, common in some STEM fields, present three to five publishable papers as separate chapters bookended by an introduction and a synthesis chapter.
 Check your department's guidelines for the specific requirements that apply to your degree.

 What is the longest chapter in a dissertation?